Blog -

 To follow this tutorial and connect WordPress to Pipedrive, you’ll need a few things:

-3. Gravity Forms Zapier Add-On – this official add-on is what lets you connect WordPress to Pipedrive (via the Zapier service).
+3. Gravity Forms Zapier Add-On – The Gravity Forms Zapier Add-On is what lets you connect WordPress to Pipedrive (via the Zapier service).
 It’s available on the Gravity Forms Pro license and above.

 Now, let’s get into the step-by-step tutorial for how to connect WordPress to Pipedrive.